KrisKasprzak/EBYTE/README.md

 <ul>
 <li> this library has a method for sending single bytes but if more data is to be sent, create a data structure and send the data structure using the librarys SendStruct(&struct, sizeof(struct)) method.
 Note pass by ref so include the & before structure name</li>
 <li> again slow data rates take longer, you will need to experiment with ideal air data rate range based on data size</li>
+ <li> if you need to send data using a struct between different MCU's changes of how each processor packs will probably be different.
+If you get corrupted data on the recieving end, there are ways to force the compiler to not optimize struct packing--i've yet to get them to work.
+What worked for me is to use a library that creates the strut and handles sending.
+Check out EasyTransfer.h (google it and get your favorite author).
+In these libs you will use their method of sending and getting struct (there are hardware and software libs, use accordingly.
+Meaning you can use this library to program and manage settings but use EasyTransfer to handle sending data throught the serial lines the EBYTE is using.
+Sounds weird, but it's no differnet that say Serial1.sendBytes(...) as that is actually what this library is calling.
+Maybe some day i'll integrate EasyTranfer technology into this sendstruct lib.
 </ul>
 <b><h3>Debugging</b></h3>
 <ul>